top of page

 Once you submit your referral form, CWP will assign a Resource Navigation Specialist to reach out to the new member and conduct an intake.

-For new members being referred to Wellness services (DA, ME, AR, or MH) CWP will reach out to the new member to schedule an intake with our Medical Case Consultant or/and Behavioral Health Consultant.
+For new members being referred to Wellness services (DA, ME, RA, or MH) CWP will reach out to the new member to schedule an intake with our Medical Case Consultant or/and Behavioral Health Consultant.

 Referral Links and Process